tjhickey724/discrete_math/notes/propositional_calculus/TruthTreeMethod.md

 ![TruthTreeExample2](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/TreeMethodExample2.jpg)

 Note that first we simplify the negation of the conclusion then we apply the rules for implication, on each branch.
-None of the branches are closed and they all have the same interpretation $\neg A, \neg B, C$ which satisfies the premises but not the conclusion, so the argument in not valid!
+None of the branches are closed and they all have the same interpretation $\neg A, \neg B, C$ (that is A=B=False, C=True) which satisfies the premises but not the conclusion, so the argument in not valid!